 Erin’s Easy Entertaining Tips

-This Candy Corn Martini recipe would be excellent to share with friends at a Halloween party!
+This Candy Corn Martini recipe would be excellent to mix up at a Halloween party!

 Here are some things you can do if you plan to entertain with this cocktail:

-- Plan ahead and make the Candy Corn Vodka well in advance!
-You can mix it 1-2 weeks in advance, if you’d like, and this takes off the stress the week of your Halloween gathering.
+- Plan ahead and make the Candy Corn Vodka in advance!
+You can infuse it 1-2 weeks in advance, and this takes off the stress the week of your gathering.

-- Let guests make their own!
+- Let guests mix their own martinis!
 Print out a copy of this recipe, and set it on the bar with ingredients.
-Let your guests measure out the ingredients, shake it and then pour their own before garnishing with cotton candy.
+Let guests measure the ingredients, shake and then pour their own before garnishing with cotton candy.

 Frequently Asked Questions